 - More renewable energy – As the smart grid will make it easier to bring alternative energy sources online, we will see more and more of these sources on the market.

-- More security – Being wired makes the grid both more secure from terrorist attacks and more resilient from accidents such as the blackout of 2003.
+- More security – Being wired makes the electric grid both more secure from terrorist attacks and more resilient from accidents such as the blackout of 2003.

 - Discount opportunities – To spread power usage out during the day and avoid peaks that require bringing auxiliary plants online, companies will start to offer discounts and other incentives to move your usage away from peak times.

 This is one of the largest infrastructure upgrades ever undertaken, so we’re going to need to be a little patient.
 Not only are billions of dollars and millions of man-hours required, but countless organizations have to get on the same page and work together.
 While the smart grid has been a goal for over a decade and operations have been scaled up recently, we are still decades away from a complete upgrade.
 However, we are getting closer every day and certain components, such as the smart meter, are already becoming commonplace.
+In 2017, the U.S. smart grid market was valued at more than $3 billion, according to Market Watch, and is expected to reach more than $70 billion by 2024.